PythonOT/SNEkhorn/README.md

 	- [example_affinities.py](/demo/example_affinities.py): illustrates the toolbox for calculating the symmetric entropic affinities.
 	- [example_simple_snekhorn.py](/demo/example_simple_snekhorn.py): simple example that uses SNEkhorn.
     - [example_coil.py](/demo/example_coil.py): comparison of tSNE/tSNEkhorn on COIL dataset.
+	- [example_fig5_paper.py](/demo/example_fig5_paper.py): replicate the Figure 5 of the paper.

+* You can compare the performances of SNEkhorn on SNAREseq/COIL data by running the files in the expes folder.

 ### Prerequisites